matiasbouin/Finance/README.md

-# Python_ROR
+# Finance_Python
-Some code to get securitie's rate of returns (This is my first repository with actual code)
+Python applied to finance (This is my first repository with actual code)